Whitehouse (band): History and personnel

 Philip Best joined the group in 1982 at the age of 16, after running away from home.
 He was a member on and off ever since.

 The group was inactive for the second half of the 1980s.
 A "special biographical note" on the Susan Lawly website states, "All members of Whitehouse went to live outside London for varying reasons and pursued separate lives.
 There was a feeling in the group that all that could be achieved had been realised."

 Eventually, Whitehouse re-emerged with a series of albums, recorded by the American audio engineer, Steve Albini, beginning with 1990's Thank Your Lucky Stars.
 Albini worked with the band until 1998, when Bennett took over all production duties.

 Through the 1990s the most stable line-up was Bennett, Best, and the writer Peter Sotos.
 Sotos left in 2002, leaving the band as a two-piece.

 The band had numerous other members in the 1980s including Kevin Tomkins, Steven Stapleton, Glenn Michael Wallis, John Murphy, Stefan Jaworzyn, Jim Goodall and Andrew McKenzie, though many of these participated only at live performances, not on recordings.

 Bennett terminated Whitehouse in 2008 to concentrate on his newly founded Cut Hands project.
 He also has found success as an Italo disco DJ under the name "DJ Benetti".

+In 2026 the lineup of Bennett and Best was announced to be reuniting as part of the 2027 Never Surrender / Hospital Fest Volume II in Osaka, Japan.